-Around one in five women experiences postpartum depression, postpartum anxiety or both, making them the most common birth complications in the United States.
+Around one in five women experiences postpartum depression, postpartum anxiety or both – making them the most common birth complications in the United States.
 Women who are Black, Indigenous or people of color experience these conditions at even higher rates.

 There isn’t a definitive range of time that postpartum depression or anxiety lasts.
 They typically start between one week to four months postpartum, but some women have a delayed onset around six to nine months postpartum.
 Untreated, either condition can persist for months or, in some cases, years.
 Seeking help early is the best way to treat and avoid a longer period of postpartum depression or anxiety.

-How to treat postpartum depression or anxiety
+How to treat postpartum depression or postpartum anxiety

-If you’re struggling with how to manage postpartum anxiety or depression, it’s important to know that you’re not alone and there is help.
-It’s also important to let your doctor or midwife know about any symptoms you may be experiencing.
-They can create a personalized treatment plan that may include therapy, medication or lifestyle changes – helping you handle your new role as a mother and getting you back to feeling like your normal self again.
+Your care team can work with you to find resources and create a personalized treatment plan that may include therapy, medication or lifestyle changes – helping you handle your new role as a parent and getting you back to feeling like your normal self again.